What to read

 You can see the derivative

-You can stay in one notation
+You can keep one notation

 The payoff